 Homestays: This small apartment, full of old-world charm, is perfect for two.
 In a fabulous location, by the Mabillon metro station, this chic apartment sleeps up to 6 people.

-Today, the Marie de Medici Fountain, shaded by lovely plane trees, is the perfect place to find a few quiet moments in Paris.
+One of the most beautiful things to do in the Luxembourg Gardens is sit by the Marie de Medici Fountain.
+The Marie de Medici Fountain, shaded by lovely plane trees, is the perfect place to find a few quiet moments in Paris.
 The long basin is lined with urns of flowers, and the sculpture situated at the end is well worth looking at.
 At the very top is the Medici family coat of arms.
 Note the masks representing comedy and tragedy and Faunus, the god of the forest.
 Diana, the goddess of the hunt, is also represented.

 The Marie de Medici Fountain: A Little History